-If you sign up to an umbrella provider (as your employer), you (as a contractor) are entitled to receive holiday pay.
+All umbrella company employees are entitled to receive holiday pay.
 Here we work out what legal obligations your umbrella company has, and how holiday pay is calculated.

 So, what is holiday pay, and how is it calculated?

-As an umbrella company contractor, you are an employee of the umbrella company (the scheme provider).
+As an umbrella company contractor, you are an employee of the umbrella company.

-As your employer, the umbrella company has certain legal obligations to protect its employees – and one of these duties is to ensure that you are paid when you take time off.
+Your umbrella company has certain legal obligations to protect its employees and one of these duties is to ensure that you are paid when you take time off.

-Since April 2009, all PAYE employees are entitled to 5.6 weeks paid holiday each year.
+All PAYE employees are entitled to 5.6 weeks of paid holiday each year.
 This amounts to 28 days for umbrella contractors – 5.6 times the standard working week of 5 days = 28 days.

 It is up to the employer whether or not bank and public holidays can be included within this 28-day limit.

-If you work fewer days per week, or for six months out of the year, for example, your holiday pay entitlement will be calculated on a pro-rata basis.
+If you work fewer days per week, or for six months out of the year, for example, your holiday pay entitlement is calculated on a pro-rata basis.

 The percentage typically used to work out holiday pay is 12.07% of your hourly rate.